 At least three private equity firms had reached out to at least one media firm to gauge acquisition interest two weeks ago, said a second source with direct knowledge of the approaches who declined to be identified because the talks were preliminary.

-Yahoo is currently worth about $16 billion, with much of that ascribed to its roughly 40 percent stake in China's Alibaba, the parent company of websites including Alibaba.com and Taobao.
+Yahoo is worth about $16 billion, with much of that ascribed to its roughly 40 percent stake in China's Alibaba, the parent company of websites including Alibaba.com and Taobao.
 Yahoo also owns a stake in Yahoo Japan, along with Japanese mobile company Softbank.

 The rocky relationship between the companies came to a head in May when it was revealed that Alibaba had abruptly handed Alipay -- one of Alibaba's crown jewels -- to a company controlled by Ma, apparently without Yahoo's knowledge.

-The immediate impact will not be much because I don't think Yahoo wants to sell its stake and although Alibaba wants to buy it.
-It really depends on how Tim handles this, as in the past Carol has had a strong stance on this. said Hong Kong-based CLSA analyst Elinor Leung.
+The immediate impact will not be much because I don't think Yahoo wants to sell its stake although Alibaba wants to buy it.
+It really depends on how Tim handles this, as in the past Carol has had a strong stance on this, said Hong Kong-based CLSA analyst Elinor Leung.